 Writing during the early Covid pandemic “lockdown-weeks” of 2020, Tim made good use of his flying, ESA astronaut selection and Expedition 46/47 diaries in “Limitless”.
 The autobiography follows Tim’s previous books, “Hello, is this planet Earth?: My View from the International Space Station” (2016), “Ask an Astronaut: My Guide to Life in Space” (2017) and “The Astronaut Selection Test Book: Do you Have What it Takes for Space?”
 (2018).

 Producing four books in four years is challenging, particularly when he had heavy ESA astronaut responsibilities, plus being an active parent with two sons.
-In 2023 Tim wrote a new book “Space: the human story”.This covers many stories about the human and personal side of spaceflight, describing international astronaut training and mission experiences from the past 50 years, with all the excitement, wonder and occasional dangers that human space exploration involves.
+In 2023 Tim wrote a further book “Space: the human story”.This covers many stories about the human and personal side of spaceflight, describing international astronaut training and mission experiences from the past 50 years, with all the excitement, wonder and occasional dangers that human space exploration involves.

-Becoming fifty-one in April 2023, Tim has already squeezed plenty into his life -helicopter flying for the UK Army Air Corps, aircraft flight testing, an ESA astronaut selection in 2008 and then his dynamic experiences during six-months onboard the ISS as part of Expedition 46/47 – a 3hr 43 minute EVA spacewalk in Jan.
-2016 was perhaps his ultimate flying career experience.
+Becoming fifty-two in April 2024, Tim has already squeezed plenty into his life -helicopter flying for the UK Army Air Corps, aircraft flight testing, an ESA astronaut selection in 2008 and then his dynamic experiences during six-months onboard the ISS as part of Expedition 46/47 – a 3hr 43 minute EVA spacewalk in Jan.
+2016 was perhaps his ultimate flying career experience.A future UK mission to the ISS onboard a Crew Dragon spacecraft now beckons.

-Tim Peake’s Biography
+Tim Peake’s biography

 Born on 7th April 1972 and raised in Westbourne Common, Sussex, Tim had a passion for helicopter flying from a very early age.